sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Each event-driven workflow should produce an alert if a step doesn't complete within a time limit, or if the whole workflow exceeds a time limit.
 - You should have a runtime security agent checking for abnormal behavior happening in production.
 [Wiz](https://go.wiz.io/) and [Aquasec](https://www.aquasec.com/) can help with this.

-## Performance tests
+## Exploratory performance tests

 - Exploratory performance tests should be run in ephemeral copies of your production environment.
-- You should be careful with these, as the amount of data you have will likely influence your performance, so either makes the two environments identical or be careful about how you structure your tests.
+- You should be careful with these, as the amount of data you have will likely influence your performance, so either make the two environments identical or be careful about what you can infer from your tests.
 - Examples of these tests include stress tests, soak tests, etc.

 # Data and analytics